Welcome to the 7th Joint Statistical Meeting of the Deutsche Arbeitsgemeinschaft Statistik

 Reception

-On Tuesday, 25th of March 2025, a Welcome Reception will take place at Thaersaal, Invalidenstraße 42, 10115 Berlin
+A Welcome Reception will take place at Thaersaal, Invalidenstraße 42, 10115 Berlin.
+Please make reservations when registering for the conference.

 Conference Dinner